 There are other types of compensation you could be awarded through your accident such as loss of earnings or damage to property, the estimates given here are simply for your personal injury claim.
 First4Lawyers solicitors will be able to give you the best idea of the amount you should expect from your individual injury.
 It is important to keep in mind that every case is different and the advice and estimates given once your case has started are tailored specifically for your case

 *Guidelines for the Assessment of General Damages in Personal injury Cases, 11th Edition (2012) by the Judicial Studies Board

-- Special damages: these refer to any future implications your injury will have on your lifestyle, such as the cost of rehabilitation
+- Special damages: these refer to any future implications your injury may have on your lifestyle.
+These vary for everyone.

 - Had an industrial accident.

 - Been a victim of a road traffic accident.